-1. This policy applies to all members of staff including temporary members of staff, those on work experience, consultants, contractors (including Board Members), and volunteers employed or engaged by the OPCC.
+2.17 This policy applies to all members of staff including temporary members of staff, those on work experience, consultants, contractors (including Board Members), and volunteers employed or engaged by the OPCC.
 Third parties who have access to our electronic communication systems and equipment are also required to comply with this policy.
-Individuals will be expected to make an annual declaration that they have read and understood this policy and will comply with the terms outlined within it.

-2. The Policy aims to:
+2.18 The Policy aims to:

-- protect our interests and the reputation of the PCC and his office - clarify who may engage externally on behalf of the business, and the process to do this - clarify how you may use the internet and social media in respect of delivering your role - provide guidance on the use of all forms of social media - set out the permitted parameters of use of the electronic communications (telephone, e-mail and internet) and - inform you of how we will treat any non-compliance with the Policy; and - 3.
-This policy therefore may be amended at any time.
+- Protect our interests and the reputation of the PCC - Clarify who may engage externally on behalf of the business, and the process to do this - Clarify how you may use the internet and social media in respect of delivering your role - Provide guidance on the use of all forms of social media - Set out the permitted parameters of use of the electronic communications (telephone, e-mail and internet) and - Inform you of how we will treat any non-compliance with the Policy; and - 2.19 This policy therefore may be amended at any time.
 We may also vary any parts of this procedure, including any time limits, as appropriate in any case.
-You are expected to comply with this Policy at all time. - 4.
-This policy should be read in conjunction with the Information Management Policy and the Staff Handbook.
+You are expected to comply with this policy at all time. - 2.20 This policy should be read in conjunction with the Information Management Policy and the Staff Handbook.
 We may take disciplinary action against you if you do not comply with any part of the policy.